TTS Skins: Speaker Conversion via ASR: Method

 A diagram of the architecture is shown in Fig.~\ref{fig:arch}.
 It includes the pre-trained encoder $E$, the learned speaker embeddings and a single decoder, which is shared among all speakers, $D$.

-The encoder is a deep time delay neural network (TDNN), comprised of blocks of 1D-convolutional layers.
-It operates on log-mel filterbank extracted from a 16 kHz speech signal, using a sliding window of 320 ms with hops of 160 ms. Initially, the mel features sequence is downsampled by $\times 2$, using a single strided convolutional layer.
-The downsampeld input then passes a series of $7$ 1D-convolutional blocks, each with $5$ convolutional layers.
-The 1D-convolutional layers are composed of a sequence of a convolutional operation, batch normalization, clipped ReLU activation, and dropout.
-Blocks are composed of a series of the former layer, with a residual connection adding a projection of the block input to the block output.

-The decoder $D$ receives as input the sequence that was generated so far (an autoregressive model) and is conditioned on: (i) the latent representation produced by the encoder $E$, and (ii) the desired speaker embedding.
+The autoregressive decoder $D$ receives as input the sequence that was generated so far and is conditioned on: (i) the latent representation produced by the encoder $E$, and (ii) the desired speaker embedding.
 The first conditioning signal is obtained by upsampling this encoding in the temporal domain to obtain the original audio rate.
-Is it then applied, after the speaker embedding is concatenated to it, to each of the WaveNet layers.
-It is passed through a $1\times 1$ convolutional layer, that is different for each conditioning location.
+Upsampling is done by repeating each conditioning frame to match the audio frequency.
+It is then applied, after the 128-dimensional speaker embedding is concatenated to it, to each of the WaveNet layers.

-The WaveNet decoder has four blocks of ten residual-layers and a resulting receptive field of 250ms (4,093 samples), as in~\cite{nsynth}.
-At the top of the WaveNet, there are two fully connected layers and a softmax activation, which provides probabilities for the quantized audio output (256 options) at the next timeframe.
-We have developed efficient CUDA kernels that can decode autoregresively in real time (less than one second processing time for one second of output), thereby enabling efficient conversion.
-These kernels are loosely based on the NV-WaveNet kernels provided by NVIDIA (~\url{https://github.com/NVIDIA/nv-WaveNet}), and were optimized to utilize NVIDIA's Volta architecture.
-Additional modifications are based on the WaveNet variant of~\cite{nsynth} : (i) we add terms to ResNet skip connections that are directly computed from the WAV, (ii) we double the kernel capacity to 128 residual channels, and (iii) we add conditioning to the last fully connected layer.